Frequently Asked Questions

-A: Please order another test kit and try again.
-If you are still having difficulty please call 0208 401 3766 - we have some limited nurse slots for bloods.
+A: If you are having difficulty please call 0208 401 3766 - we will be able to allocate you an appointment with a nurse for bloods.

 Q: Why can’t I come in for a general check-up if I have no symptoms?

 A: Due to the COVID-19 pandemic we are currently running a limited service and do not have the capacity to see asymptomatic patients.
 This is to ensure sure patients with emergencies are promptly seen and to maintain social distancing within the clinic, to protect both our patients and our staff.
 You can order a self-test kit and be tested for the same things as if you were in clinic.